Kingsford-Group/scalloptest/README.md

 # Run the Methods

-Once the datasets and programs are all available, use the following scripts in `bin` to run the three assemblers on the datasets:
+Once the datasets and programs are all available, use the following scripts in `results` to run the methods assemblers on the datasets:
 ```
-./run.encode10.sh [-c coverage]
+./run.encode10.sh
-./run.encode65.sh [-c coverage]
+./run.encode65.sh
+./run.sequin.sh
 ```
-Both scripts takes parameter `-c`, the *minimum coverage threshold*, which filters the predicted transcripts with coverage less than this value.
-This parameter can be set as `default`, or any float value that is larger than 0 (cannot be exactly 0).
-The default value of `-c` is `default`, which run the three methods with their default settings.
-These two scripts shall also invoke `gffcompare` to evaluate the assembled transcripts.
-All results shall appear under directory `results`.

-# Report Accuracy
+You may need to modify these scripts to run the methods with different parameters.

+# Analysis Results and Reproduce Figures

-Once the results have been generated, one can use the following scripts in `bin` to summarize the accuracy of the three assemblers:
+Once the results have been generated, one can use the following scripts in `plots` to reproduce the figures:
 ```
-./collect.encode10.sh [-c coverage]
-./collect.encode65.sh [-c coverage]
+./build.figures.sh
 ```
-The `-c` parameter should match the one used to run the three methods.
-The summarized accuracy, including `# correct transcritps` and `precision` for both multi-exon transcripts and single-exon transcritps, shall be printed on standard output.